 There is a dedicated Transition Officer and Pathways/VET Officer to help students arrange Work Experience, Traineeships or Apprenticeships after consultation with the Guidance and Careers Counsellor.
-An extensive range of career and tertiary pathway information is available from the Guidance/Careers and VET Office located in G block and our website www.sienacareers.com,
+An extensive range of career and tertiary pathway information is available from the Guidance/Careers and VET Office located in G block.